rdentato/tst/tutorial/tutorial.md

 ```c
   tstcheck((n=fact(0)) == 1, "Expected 1 got %d", n);
 ```

-If this is note feasible, for example because the result comes from a complex computation that you don't want to perform twice, you may add a string to remind what that test was about using this idiomatic form:
+If this is not feasible, or even just inconvenient, for example because the result comes from a complex computation that you don't want to perform twice, you may add a string to remind what that test was about using this idiomatic form:

 ```c
   ... long calculation to compute n ...
   tstcheck("Starship orbit intersection" && (n == 0), "Expected 0 got %d", n);
 ```
 If this fails, it will produce: